About BBJ

 Our aim is to contribute to the realization of healthy future for every one of us by promoting usage of these research resources for the advancement of genome research and genomic medicine.

-Please refer to the following webpage on the BBJ’s history of the collection of samples and data to date.
+Please refer to the following webpage on the BBJ’s history of the collection of samples and information to date.

 The BBJ collected biological samples and clinical information from approximately 270,000 collaborating patients through cooperative medical institutions nationwide during the first three phases of 2003-2017.
 These samples and data are stored under full security measures, with names and other personal information removed and IDs attached for research purposes.
 We are able to provide these samples and data to the broad research community; researchers in academic research institutions or private companies who aim to realize genomic medicine and develop new diagnostic and therapeutic methods.